 Connect to a ClickHouse® cluster

-You can connect to the hosts of DoubleCloud Managed Service for ClickHouse® via GUI IDEs, CLI software, or sample connection scripts for different languages.
-You can also connect to your cluster directly in your browser using the HTTPS connection.
+You can connect to the hosts of DoubleCloud Managed Service for ClickHouse® via IDEs, CLI tools, or sample connection scripts for different languages.
+You can also connect to your cluster directly in your browser using WebSQL.

-Note that it's only possible to connect to your cluster hosts using an SSL connection.
+You can only connect to your cluster hosts using an SSL connection.

 We tested the connections in the following environments: